 In this page

-Much of our focus over the past year has been on the response to the coronavirus pandemic and during this time the need to respond to a public health emergency has meant the Welsh Government has had to work very differently.
+Once again much of our focus over the past year has been on the response to the coronavirus pandemic and during this time the need to respond to a public health emergency has meant the Welsh Government has had to work very differently.
 The need to take decisions to protect the people of Wales quickly and to keep the public well informed has been foremost in our minds.
 Communicating in Welsh has played an important part in this process as during worrying and uncertain times it has been more important than ever to communicate with the public in their language of choice.

 1. Compliance with Service Delivery Standards

 The Service Delivery Standards relate to the Welsh Government’s communication and interaction with the public.
-Our aims are to ensure that the people of Wales can engage with their Government in their language of choice at all times, and that we provide high-quality bilingual services on every occasion.
+Our aims are to ensure that the people of Wales can engage with their government in their language of choice at all times, and that we provide high-quality bilingual services on every occasion.

 We continue to operate through a network of bilingual service co-ordinators, made up of representatives from across all parts of the organisation.